The Project

 The Project site

-The land for which DCO consent is being sought is called the Development Area and covers approximately 2,834 hectares (ha).
-The map on page 7 shows the extent of the land required for the construction, operation, maintenance and decommissioning of the Project and the grid connection to Melksham.
+The map below shows the extent of the land required for the construction, operation, maintenance and decommissioning of the Project and the grid connection to Melksham.
 It comprises the following elements:

-• The Cable Route Search Corridor – which stretches about 22 km from the ‘Lime Down D’ site to Melksham Substation and also links together the Solar PV Sites.
-It covers approximately 1,947 ha of mainly agricultural land, and ranges in width from 75 metres to 2 km.
-We will refine this corridor before submitting our application for development consent to PINS.
+The indicative preferred Cable Route Search Corridor – which stretches about 22 km from the ‘Lime Down D’ site to Melksham Substation and also links together the Solar PV Sites.
+The PEIR identified an area which covered approximately 1,947 ha of mainly agricultural land, and ranged in width from 75 metres to 2 km.

-Click on the Project Location Map to enlarge.
+Click on the indicative Project Map to enlarge.